xmartlabs/blog/_posts/2022-06-03-Choosing-the-right-Blockchain-for-your-next-NFT.md

 There are thousands of blockchains, but only a small percentage of them has smart contract which is needed to develop dApps (NFTs and their marketplaces).
 Bitcoin, XRP, and Dogecoin are blockchains that don't support smart contracts whereas Ethereum, Polygon, Avalanche have smart contract functionality.
+### By market capitalization

-[Coinmarketcap](https://coinmarketcap.com/) lists all blockchains by market capitalization, so let's see the most popular ones.
-Notice that ranking in the list evolves and changes quickly according to industry innovations.
-Unfortunately, many of the [top 10 cryptocurrencies in 2017](https://coinmarketcap.com/historical/20171217/) disappear or are no longer in the top 10.
+The most popular blockchains according to market capitalization are changing constantly, and the ranking is greatly affected by industry innovations.
+Just as an example of this, many of the [top 10 cryptocurrencies in 2017](https://coinmarketcap.com/historical/20171217/) have disappeared or are no longer in the top 10.
 Here is [Coinmarketcap’s](https://coinmarketcap.com/) list of blockchains by market capitalization; Ethereum, Cardano, Solana, Polkadot, Avalanche, and Polygon are the most popular blockchains with smart contracts support within the top 20 (at the moment of writing this blogpost).

 ![Coinmarketcap top 20 blockchains with smart contract support](/images/choosing-the-right-blockchain/coinmarketcap.png)